English as a Second Language

-Columbia College ESL Evening Courses – Choose Your Path!
+Columbia College Continuing Education ESL Courses – Choose Your Path!

 We offer courses (CLB 4-8) in Listening and Speaking; Reading/Writing/Grammar; Pronunciation and Speech Clarity.
 These are fee payer courses at competitive rates.
 Click here to see more information and to see what course or courses will fit you the best.